Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Introduction

-In Section \ref{nekrashevych}, we treat the R{\"o}ver--Nekrashevych groups separately with respect to irreducibility and the weak asymptotic homomorphism property.
+In Section \ref{nekrashevych}, we treat the R{\"o}ver--Nekrashevych groups separately with respect to irreducibility, singularity, and the weak asymptotic homomorphism property.
 The reason for treating the these groups separately is that, although every R{\"o}ver--Nekrashevych group arises from a $d$-ary cloning system, it is not always the case that these $d$-ary cloning systems are diverse.
 Hence, we cannot use any of our current theorems to conclude, for example, that $L(F_d)$ is an irreducible subfactor in the R{\"o}ver--Nekrashevych group factors.
-Interestingly, however, for these groups it turns out we can prove something stronger by treating them separately, namely, that every non-trivial element has infinitely many $[F_d,F_d]$-conjugates, which is equivalent to $L([F_d,F_d])$ being an irreducible subfactor of the R{\"o}ver--Nekrashevych group factors.
-Of course, this entails that $L(F_d)$ is also an irreducible subfactor of the R{\"o}ver--Nekrashevych.
-However, it is not always that case that the inclusion satisfies the weak asymptotic homomorphism property.
+Interestingly, however, for these groups it turns out we can prove something stronger by treating them separately, namely, that $L([F_d,F_d])$ being an irreducible subfactor of the R{\"o}ver--Nekrashevych group factors.
+Of course, this entails that $L(F_d)$ is also an irreducible subfactor of the R{\"o}ver--Nekrashevych group factors.
+However, it is not always that case that the inclusion is singular and hence does not satisfies the weak asymptotic homomorphism property.
 Some of the R{\"o}ver--Nekrashevych groups do arise from diverse $d$-ary cloning systems, and obviously for these the inclusion satisfies the weak asymptotic homomorphism property, although we do not know how to completely characterize such $d$-ary cloning systems at the moment.
 In Section \ref{nekrashevych}, we provide a necessary condition for the $d$-ary cloning system to be diverse, but we do not know if it is sufficient.

+Recall that for an inclusion of tracial von Neumann algebras $N \subseteq M$, satisfying the weak asymptotic homomorphism property is equivalent to $N$ being a weakly mixing von Neumann subalgebra (see Section \ref{normalizers}).
+Given how strong the diversity assumption is, one might naturally wonder whether we can prove that $L(F_d)$ has the stronger property of being a mixing subfactor of $L(\mathscr{T}_d(G_*))$ whenever $(G_n)_{n \in \mathbb{N}}$ is equipped with a diverse $d$-ary cloning system.
+In Section \ref{mixing}, we will see that mixing is almost never possible.
+Hence, for essentially all the most important examples, $L(F_d)$ will be a weakly mixing subfactor of $L(\mathscr{T}_d(G_*))$ which is not mixing.
+Although mixing of $L(F_d)$ cannot be entirely ruled out at the moment, we do not know how to construct a $d$-ary cloning system on a sequence of groups $(G_n)_{n \in \mathbb{N}}$ such that $L(F_d)$ is a mixing subfactor of $L(\mathscr{T}_d(G_*))$.